SanderVanderlinden/advent-of-code-2023/app/src/main/resources/day11/README.md

 ### Problem Description

-At an observatory, you help an Elf researcher studying cosmic expansion.
-The researcher's data is compiled into a giant image with empty space (.) and galaxies (#).
-The task is to calculate the sum of the lengths of the shortest path between every pair of galaxies, considering the universe's expansion.
+You assist a researcher at an observatory in analyzing cosmic expansion.
+The research involves calculating the sum of the lengths of the shortest path between every pair of galaxies, considering the universe's expansion.

 ### Example